JesusFernandez86/gaming-profile/README.md

 In the project directory, you can run:

 ### `npm start`

+Firts run npm i, to install all external packages such as graph.js.

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.